-Approval and Reporting to the Board of Directors and Audit Committee
+Approval and Reporting to the Board of Directors and Audit and Finance Committee

-The Code has been approved by the Board of Directors.
-The Office of the Corporate Secretary shall report periodically to the Board on the distribution and communication of this Code.
-The Internal Audit Department of CP shall also report periodically on issues relating to compliance with the Code to the Audit Committee and, as necessary, to the Board.
+The Code has been approved by the Board of Directors (the "Board").
+The Office of the Corporate Secretary is responsible for reporting periodically to the Board on the distribution and communication of the Code, including with respect to training programs and the completion of annual written acknowledgements by all directors, officers and non-union employees.
+During the performance of its work, Internal Audit will report any matters of material non-compliance with the Code to the Audit and Finance Committee of the Board.